EFAA-AR - Reimbursable School Meals and Milk Programs (National School Lunch Program, School Breakfast Program, and Special Milk Program)

-- The district will use the offer versus serve option when serving NSLP lunches to all school students.
-School students must take at least three of five different food items including one-half cup of fruit or vegetable offered in program lunches.
+- The district will use the offer versus serve option when serving NSLP lunches to senior high school students.
+High school students must take at least three of five different food items including one-half cup of fruit or vegetable offered in program lunches.

-- The district will use the offer versus serve option when serving program breakfasts to high school students.
-Students must take at least three of four food items, including one-half cup of fruit or vegetable offered in program breakfasts.
+- The district will use the offer versus serve option when serving program breakfasts to senior high school students.
+High school students must take at least three of four food items, including one-half cup of fruit or vegetable offered in program breakfasts.

-- The district will use the offer versus serve option when serving program lunches to students in all grades.
+- The district will use the offer versus serve option when serving program lunches to students below senior high school grades.
 Students below high school grades will be required to take three of the five food items, including one-half cup of fruit or vegetable offered in program lunches.